JustHelixia/mkdocs/docs/ollama-openwebgui.md

 You can also use screen to run Open WebUI in a detached manner.

 1. Start the screen session `screen -S open-webui`
+2. Create a virtual Python environment `python3.11 -m venv venv`
+3. Activate the virtual environment `source venv/bin/activate` (Linux/MacOS), `venv\Scripts\activate` (windows)
-2. Run the command `open-webui serve`
+4. Run the command `open-webui serve`
-3. Press CTRL+a, then d to detach the screen
+5. Press CTRL+a, then d to detach the screen
-4. Make sure the screen is still running `screen -ls`
+6. Make sure the screen is still running `screen -ls`

 Now you can start using Open WebUI by inserting one of the following addresses `localhost:8080` or `IPADDRESS:8080`.
 You can also use Docker to run this stack, but I choose to run it without Docker, because I otherwise have no access to my GPU.